vish-opatha/day-planner/README.md

 ## Repository Quality - Work Done
 1. Repository is named as day-planner.
-2. Regarding the folder structure, "Assets" includes separate folders for CSS and javascript.
+2. Regarding the folder structure, "Assets" includes separate folders for images,CSS and javascript.
 4. Tags are indented accordingly and comments are included while following the best practices for naming conventions.
 5. Changes were committed multiple times with messages.